 3 New COVID Cases In Tuolumne, 1 In Calaveras

-Testing- The Mother Lode Fairgrounds testing site is open Sunday, Tuesday, and Thursday from 7 AM to 7 PM.
-The Groveland site is at the Youth Center, 18950 Hwy 120 on Thursdays from 7 AM to 7 PM.
+Testing: The Mother Lode Fairgrounds testing site will be switching its days of operation to Sunday–Thursday from 7 AM to 7 PM.
+The Groveland is at the Youth Center, 18950 Hwy 120 beginning this week.
+Hours of operation remain the same, Thursdays from 7 AM to 7 PM.
 Individuals can select the site location when making their appointment at www.lhi.care/covidtesting or by calling 888-634-1123.
-More details, including Calaveras testing information, are in our events calendar here.
+More details, including Calaveras testing dates, are in our events calendar here.